mdkamran-stack/Devops_interview-question-asked_2025/intequestions/CI-CD int .md

    Developers commit code changes to a Git repository hosted on GitHub.

 2. **Jenkins Build Trigger:**
    A Jenkins pipeline is triggered via webhook.
-Jenkins checks out the code and builds the application using **Maven**, along with running **unit tests**.
+Jenkins checks out the code and builds the application using **Maven**, During this stage, Maven generates the build artifact (JAR/WAR file) and executes unit tests.

 3. **Code Quality Analysis:**
    **SonarQube** is used to perform static code analysis to identify code quality issues, bugs, and security vulnerabilities.